 The word 'love' is used in imprecise ways in present American culture.
 This fact becomes uniquely problematic when speaking imprecisely about the love of God.
 With what kind(s) of love does God love us?
 With what kind(s) of love ought we to love God and one another?
 This course will examine one approach to answering these questions by placing the interpretation of the Song of Songs and related texts in biblical and historical theological perspective.
 It is anticipated that we will find that there is a lively biblical "theology of romantic love" and that an exploration of this theme may serve as a corrective on the one hand to stoic and on the other hand to sentimental understandings of divine-human and inter-human relationships.
 In essence, this course will be an exploration of covenant theology in its most intimate expression.
+Prerequisites: BIBL-501 and BIBL-503.

 The daily news is filled with reports that may provoke questions about the goodness of God.
 If God is good, then why does God allow people to do evil things?
 If God is good, then why does God allow so much suffering?
 People in professional ministry are regularly faced with these and related questions arising both from our personal experiences and the personal experiences of those whom we serve.
 The purpose of this course is to equip the participants and those they serve in ministry to persevere in hope in the face of personal encounters with evil and suffering.
+Prerequisites: BIBL-501 and BIBL-503.
+THLE-520 or THLE-521 is recommended.